Cosroe/Cosroe/README.md

 ### Skills

 - **Programming Languages**: Python, R
-- **Areas of Expertise**: Data Analysis, Econometrics, Operations Research.
+- **Areas of Expertise**: Data Analytics, Econometrics, Operations Research.

 Expect regular updates to this page as I add the stuff I am working on/have finished working on!